Malynda Hale: 2008–2009: No More Tears, New York and Flat Rock Playhouse

 In 2008 Malynda signed with management group Electric Shoes Music Group and began working on her second EP entitled No More Tears.
 This EP was released in January 2009.
 Following her release, she performed at more venues in Los Angeles including Molly Malone's, Tangier, and Room 5.
 In July 2009, Hale relocated to New York City where she took a break from music to pursue musical theatre.
 Within three months of living in New York, Malynda joined the Actor's Equity Association and was cast in her first equity show in North Carolina at Flat Rock Playhouse.
 She originated the role of Jackie Noles in a brand new production titled, It Happened One Christmas.
 The show featured an ensemble cast of 6 including Tony Award Winner Jarrod Emmick and music by Jeremy Schonfeld.
-While living in New York, Malynda taught music at the Stagecoach Performing Arts school in the Upper East Side.
+While living in New York, Malynda taught music at the Stagecoach Performing Arts school on the Upper East Side.